Cedar Rapids, Iowa: Neighborhoods

 There are twelve active neighborhood associations in Cedar Rapids.
 The neighborhoods nearest downtown include Wellington Heights and Oakhill Jackson in the southeast quadrant and Moundview in the northeast quadrant.
 Also farther north in the northeast quadrant are Noelridge Park and Kenwood Park, which was independent until it was incorporated into the Cedar Rapids city limits.
 The boundaries of Kenwood are 32nd Street to Oakland Road to Old Marion Road to C Avenue to 40th Street then 1st Avenue between 40th street and 32nd Street.

 In addition to the neighborhood associations in Cedar Rapids, there are many informal, unofficial neighborhoods, such as Bowman Woods, Vernon Heights, Stoney Point, Kingston Village, New Bohemia (NewBo) and Wilderness Estates.

 Czech Village is located along 16th Avenue SW, south of the Cedar River.
 It is home to such Czech-themed businesses as The Czech Cottage, Sykora Bakery, and White Lion Treasures.
 The National Czech & Slovak Museum & Library is one of Cedar Rapids' major tourist attractions.
 The museum's main building was directly on the river and was badly damaged by the 2008 floods.
 After the flood the museum moved a few blocks to Inspiration Place SW.
 The Bohemian National Cemetery is located nearby.

-The Cedar Rapids Czech Heritage Foundation is one of many local organizations working to promote and preserve Czech heritage in Cedar Rapids.
-It supports and sponsors many programs and events throughout the year, including the Miss Czech-Slovak Iowa pageant.
-Two Miss Czech-Slovak US queens can claim this community as home: Lisa Volesky and Stasia Krivanek.

-Olga Drahozal was the famed band leader of the Czech Plus Polka Band, a performing group that frequents the Kosek Band Stand in Czech Village.
-She, Bessie Duggena, and Leona Poduška taught Czech School (Česká škola) at Wilson Middle School.

-In 2003, the African-American Historical Museum and Cultural Center of Iowa opened its doors.
-Cedar Rapids is also home to the historic 26-acre (105,000 m2) Brucemore Estate, on which sits a 21-room mansion, and the Masonic Library and Museum.

-In 2009, Cedar Rapids was rated one of the "Top 10 cities to Grow Up In" in the United States, partly due to a low crime rate and a good public school system.
+In 2024, a new astronomical clock was built; the opening was attended by Czech President Petr Pavel, his wife Eva Pavlová and Slovak President Peter Pellegrini.